georgesittas/remote-file-transfer/README.md

 #### Notes

 - The parameter `<thread_pool_size>` sets the number of worker threads to be used.
-- The server's treats `server/test_files` as its current working directory for tranfers.
+- The server treats `server/test_files` as its current working directory for tranfers.

 ### Testing